Free Shipping on Orders over $75 to the Contiguous US

 Potting Up Size

 Potting up is far from an exact science.
 I do it when I have time or when I feel like it.
 It is usually between 4 and 6 weeks from planting the seed.
-There are two options when potting up tomatoes: you can go with the 3-inch pot or the 5-inch pot.
+There are two options for potting up tomatoes: a 3-inch pot or a 5-inch pot.
 I prefer the 5-inch pot because I really like to have big transplants when they go in the ground, but 3-inch pots are great too, if you plan to plant them outdoors in just a few weeks.
 Mine routinely stay in the 5-inch pots for 6 more weeks and do great when it’s time for their final transplant outdoors or into my high tunnel

 Potting up Medium

 I use a well-aged compost for my soil medium when potting up.
-I do not put much soil in the bottom of the pots since I like to plant the starts deeper and allow small hairs on the stem to become roots over time.
-It also keeps the tomato plant from getting too tall and weak when transplanting.
+I do not put much soil in the bottom of the pots, since I like to plant the starts deeper and allow the small hairs on the stems to become roots over time.
+It also helps keep the tomato plant from getting too tall or weak during transplanting.

 After placing about an inch of compost in the bottom of the pot, I will take the seedling from my 72-cell tray and put it in the middle of the pot.
-I then take a small amount of worm castings and put it around the root ball.
-Finally, I fill the rest of the pot all the way up with compost and place it back in the tray for another 4-6 weeks, depending on the outdoor temps and when I think it is safe to transplant outdoors.
+I then take a small amount of worm castings and put them around the root ball.
+Finally, I fill the rest of the pot with compost and place it back in the tray for another 4-6 weeks, depending on outdoor temperatures and when I think it is safe to transplant outdoors.

 Tomato Tips